Website & blogs © Louis Kraft 2013-2020

 Helping other writers + LK books & plays

-One thing I’ve become quite good at over the years is not ripping another person’s writing.
+One thing I’ve become quite good at over the years is not ripping another person’s writing (this said, my apologies for the above on McCarthy).
 When asked to review I’ve generously given my time and constructively marked up manuscripts.
-In the past I had done a fair amount of free reviews with constructive mark-ups and a letter of comments of what the writer should focus on when improving his manuscript.
+In the past I had done a fair amount of free reviews with comments of what the writer should focus on when improving his or her manuscript.

 One was a 100-page draft of a period thriller that took place in 1930s Shanghai by professor, historian, and author Eric Niderost, who has been my friend since 1995.
 It took me over a month to mark up the 100 pages (and I not only worked 40-50 hours I also had a roughly 10-hour drive weekly, and I worked on my writing usually between 20 and 40 hours every week when writing for companies).
 Eric had/has I think a great story idea and I hope that he pursues selling it, as he now has a completed manuscript.

 I also completed a full review of Tom Eubanks’ PK (“PK” stands for “Preacher’s Kid”), which took place on a Caribbean Island (if memory serves me).
 Tom has been a good friend since we met at a Ventura County Writers Club weekly readings in 1990.
 Although we were at odds at times I saw his writing talent immediately.
 The group didn’t end, but I dropped out when a divorce removed me from Ventura County.
 I had then lived in a great house with a pool (swimming is my favorite exercise sport) a half block walk into the Santa Monica Mountains in Thousand Oaks, California.
 The divorce moved me back into Los Angeles County, but the end of my marriage did not mean the end of my friendship with Tom.
 He is one of the few people I know that whenever I see him it is just like we saw each other the previous week.